 If you’ve taken on the responsibility of supporting a loved one navigating alcohol use disorder, that can be a lot of weight to carry.
 For today, I encourage you to take a moment, think about what you need, and give it to yourself — maybe that’s your favorite meal or a rom-com or a run.
 You deserve autonomy, self-care, and empathy.
 And you are not alone in this.

-If you have any specific questions you’d like me to address about supporting a loved one with AUD, I encourage you to post in the Community forum.
+If you have any specific questions you’d like me to address about how to talk to someone about their drinking or how to support a loved one with AUD, I encourage you to post in the Community forum.
 We’re here to listen, and we’re here to support you.